-Level 3 Inputs to the valuation methodology are unobservable and significant to the fair value measurement.
+Level 3 - Inputs to the valuation methodology are unobservable and significant to the fair value measurement.

-Investments are stated at fair value determined based on active markets (Level 1) and consist of the following at September 30, 2015:
+Investments are stated at fair value determined based on active markets (Level 1).
+There were no investments held at September 30, 2016.
+Investments consisted of the following at September 30, 2015:

-Money market Common stocks \$ 538 15,505 \$ 16.043
+Money market \$ 538

+Common stock 15,505

+\$16,043